dncnmcdougall/ModelReducer/readme.md

 - eslint - for linting.
 - coveralls - for code coverage online report.
 This should not be necessary when building locally.
+- markdown-to-html - for viewing the documentation as html

 ### Building
 Testing with coverage can be run with